ing-bank/lion/README.md

 ## Issues

 If you encounter an issue with any of the packages we are offering please open a [new bug issue](https://github.com/ing-bank/lion/issues/new?assignees=&labels=&template=bug_report.md&title=).
-Be sure to include a description of the expected and the current behavior - additionally adding a [reproduction](https://webcomponents.dev/edit/kpZmz1CJN580OaXsk56f?pm=1) always helps.
+Be sure to include a description of the expected and the current behavior - additional adding a [reproduction](https://webcomponents.dev/edit/kpZmz1CJN580OaXsk56f?pm=1) always helps.

 ## Feature requests